KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 }
 ```

 Add `<TOTP_SECRET>` to your authenticator app as a manual setup key.
-Then verify the current six-digit code:
+Then verify the current six-digit code. `verify-software-token` proves that the authenticator app and Cognito agree on the TOTP secret by checking the six-digit code generated from that shared key.

 ```bash
 aws cognito-idp verify-software-token \